 Once rkt is present on a machine, some optional configuration steps can make it easier to operate.

 rkt supports running under SELinux mandatory access controls, but an SELinux policy needs to be tailored to your distribution.
-New rkt users on distributions other than CoreOS should temporarily disable SELinux to make it easier to get started.
+New rkt users on distributions other than Container Linux should temporarily disable SELinux to make it easier to get started.
 If you can help package rkt for your distro, including SELinux policy support, please lend a hand!

 Optional: Set up privilege separation

 To allow different subcommands to use the least necessary privilege, rkt recognizes a

 rkt group that has read-write access to the rkt data directory.
 This allows

 rkt fetch, which downloads and verifies images, to run as an unprivileged user who is a member of the